Sleep Disorders

 How are sleep disorders treated?

 The treatment of sleep disorders depends on the specific type of disorder and its underlying causes.
-Some common treatments for sleep disorders include:

 - Lifestyle changes: Making changes to your sleep habits, such as maintaining a regular sleep schedule, creating a relaxing bedtime routine, and avoiding caffeine and alcohol before bedtime, can often help improve sleep quality.